faithfechser/Text-Editor-C15/README.md

 ## Description

 Welcome to J.A.T.E!
 This is an offline text editor that can be installed onto your computer.
+Edit text on the go whenever you need with J.A.T.E!

 ## Table of Contents
 - [Usage](#usage)